NDAR123909/enso-visualization/README.md

 ## Stack

 D3.js v7, Google Fonts, plain HTML/CSS/JS.
-No build step, the whole thing is one self-contained file.
+There is no build step, the whole thing is one self-contained file.

 ## About